Future strategies for the discovery and the precise measurement of the Higgs self coupling: Performance as Higgs factories

 \section{Performance as Higgs factories}

 In its baseline run plan, the FCC-ee operates as a Higgs factory for seven years, of which three at 240\,GeV and four at 365\,GeV.
-The expected statistical uncertainties on the various cross section times branching fractions measured at these energies~\cite{fcc-ee-cdr,Gomez-Ceballos:2013zzn,fcc-ee-projections} are listed in Table~\ref{tab:HiggsMeasurements}.
+The expected statistical uncertainties on the various cross section times branching fractions measured at these energies~\cite{Benedikt:2651299,Gomez-Ceballos:2013zzn} are listed in Table~\ref{tab:HiggsMeasurements}.
 From these measurements, the Higgs couplings and total decay width can be fit in the so-called $\kappa$ framework~\cite{LHCHiggsCrossSectionWorkingGroup:2012nn,Heinemeyer:2013tqa} or in the truly model-independent manner in the SMEFT dimension-six operator framework~\cite{Grzadkowski:2010es}.
-The results of this fit are summarized in Table~\ref{tab:FitResults} and are compared to the same fit~\cite{fcc-ee-projections} applied to the HL-LHC projections~\cite{hllhc-projections} and to those of the ILC~\cite{Barklow:2017suo} after fifteen years at 250\,GeV.
+The results of the $\kappa$ fit are summarized in Table~\ref{tab:FitResults} and are compared to the same fit applied to the HL-LHC projections~\cite{Cepeda:2650162} and to those of the ILC~\cite{Barklow:2017suo} after fifteen years at 250\,GeV.
+The SMEFT fit gives similar results~\cite{Barklow:2017suo}.

-The FCC-ee accuracies are subdivided in three categories: the first sub-column give the results of the model-independent fit expected with $5\,{\rm ab}^{-1}$ at 240\,GeV, the second sub-column in bold -- directly comparable to the ILC column -- includes the additional $1.5\,{\rm ab}^{-1}$ at $\sqrt{s} = 365$\,GeV; and the last sub-column shows the result of the combined fit with HL-LHC projections.
+The FCC-ee accuracies are subdivided in three categories: the first sub-column give the results of the fit expected with $5\,{\rm ab}^{-1}$ at 240\,GeV, the second sub-column -- directly comparable to the ILC column -- includes the additional $1.5\,{\rm ab}^{-1}$ at $\sqrt{s} = 365$\,GeV; and the last sub-column shows the result of the combined fit with HL-LHC projections.
 The fit to the stand-alone HL-LHC projections (first column) requires two additional assumptions to be made: here, the branching ratios into ${\rm c\bar c}$ and into exotic particles are set to their SM values.
 Instead, the fit to the HL-LHC projections becomes assumption-free when constrained with the FCC-ee measurements.